instaclustr/terraform-provider-instaclustr/docs/index.md

   A Terraform provider for managing Instaclustr Platform resources.
 ---

-# Instaclustr Terraform Provider v2 (Preview Release)
+# Instaclustr Terraform Provider v2

 A Terraform provider for managing resources on the [Instaclustr Platform](https://instaclustr.com).

 It provides a flexible set of resources for provisioning and managing Instaclustr based clusters via the use of Terraform.

-This provider is in __Preview Release__ with support for the following offerings:
+This provider is in __General Availability__ with support for the following offerings:

 | Application | Support Status |
 | ----------- |----------------|